ifknot/DOPE/README.md

 NB No hardware floating-point unit — floating-point arithmetic was implemented in software via subroutines.

 ### 3. Programming with DOPE
 The first idiosyncracy is the matter of single quotes - **DOPE doesn’t separate things with spaces**.
-Likely, this was due to its host hardware and other languages used on the LGP-30 computer follow the same convention.
+(Likely, this was due to its host hardware and other languages used on the LGP-30 computer follow the same convention.)

-Adding 1 and 1, comes out to
+The second being that whilst DOPE uses line numbers they are implicit - **DOPE uses implicit line numbering**.

+Thus, adding 1 and 1 into variable A in a never ending loop using the jump command T is coded as:
 ```
 +’1’1’A
+T'1
 ```
 Superficially, DOPE looks a lot more like assembly language than anything else.
 Most operations are a single character, each line can only perform a simple operation, argument lists are all of a fixed length.
 All the usual operations for math, assignment, loops, and printing are present, just in a consolidated form.